 Small Dog Syndrome

 Small dogs can also become problem barkers because of “small dog syndrome.”
-Small dog syndrome is when small dogs act inappropriately because they have too much freedom to misbehave by owners that baby them because of their size.
+Small dog syndrome is when small dogs misbehave because they have too much freedom to misbehave by owners that baby them because of their size.

-Dogs with small dog syndrome can be problem barkers when they seek attention and when they do not get their way!
+Dogs with small dog syndrome can be problem barkers when they seek attention and do not get their way!

-Another major contributor to problem barking in small dogs like the Chihuahua is a lack of socialization.
+Another major contributor to the problem of barking in small dogs like the Chihuahua is a lack of socialization.

 Small dogs are often “on guard” with other dogs and strangers because of their size.
-This constant feeling of being on edge pushes the Chihuahua to be “bossy,” but when you add in fear of strangers, that bossiness reaches a whole new level as the Chihuahua tries to stand its ground.
+This constant feeling of being on edge pushes the Chihuahua to be “bossy.”
+Still, when you add fear of strangers, that bossiness reaches a new level as the Chihuahua tries to stand its ground.

 Conclusion / Summary

-The Chihuahua has a reputation for being a yappy dog, but with consistent training, regular exercise, and companionship, this pup makes a loyal, devoted, and loving friend.
+The Chihuahua is known for being a yappy dog, but with consistent training, regular exercise, and companionship, this pup makes a loyal, devoted, and loving friend.